Quintus Fabius Maximus Verrucosus

 Quintus Fabius Maximus Verrucosus (/ˈfeɪbiəs/), surnamed Cunctator (c.
 280 – 203 BC), was a Roman statesman and general of the third century BC.
 He was consul five times (233, 228, 215, 214, and 209 BC) and was appointed dictator in 221 and 217 BC.
 He was censor in 230 BC.
 His agnomen, Cunctator, usually translated as "the delayer", refers to the strategy that he employed against Hannibal's forces during the Second Punic War.
-Facing an outstanding commander with superior numbers, he pursued a then-novel strategy of targeting the enemy's supply lines, and accepting only smaller engagements on favourable ground, rather than risking his entire army on direct confrontation with Hannibal himself.
-As a result, he is regarded as the originator of many tactics used in guerrilla warfare.
+Facing an outstanding commander with then-superior numbers, he pursued a strategy of targeting the enemy's supply lines and accepting only smaller engagements on favourable ground, rather than risking his entire army on direct confrontation with Hannibal himself.
+Fabius' actions were among the earlier examples of guerrilla warfare.

 Beginnings

 Born at Rome c.
 280 BC, Fabius was a descendant of the ancient patrician Fabia gens.
 He was the son or grandson (Note: Livy identifies Verrucosus as the son of Gurges and grandson of Rullianus, but Pliny the Elder and Plutarch call him the great-grandson of Rullianus.
 Modern scholarship supposes that he was probably the grandson of Gurges, although in this case his father's identity is uncertain.
 He was probably the son of either the Quintus Fabius Maximus Gurges who was consul in 265 BC, or of the Quintus Fabius who was curule aedile in 267.
 Traditionally the Gurges who was consul in 265 has been regarded as the same man who had been consul for the first time in 292, and again in 276, in which case Livy may be correct; but some scholars think that the Gurges who was consul in 265 was the son of the consul of 292 and 276; the aedile of 267 may have been his brother or another kinsman.) of Quintus Fabius Maximus Gurges, three times consul and princeps senatus, and grandson or great-grandson of Quintus Fabius Maximus Rullianus, a hero of the Samnite Wars, who like Verrucosus held five consulships, as well as the offices of dictator and censor.
 Many earlier ancestors had also been consuls.
 His cognomen, Verrucosus, or "warty", used to distinguish him from other members of his family, derived from a wart on his upper lip.

 According to Plutarch, Fabius possessed a mild temper and slow speech.
 As a child, he learned with difficulty, was cautious in sports and appeared timid in demeanor.
 Superficially, he seemed hapless, but Plutarch judges these as traits of a prudent and firm mind and a leonine temper.
 By the time he reached adulthood and was roused by the challenges of public life, his virtues exerted themselves.